 However, there is a strategical side to owning bankrupt stocks – tax considerations.
 The loss encountered can be used to offset large profits on other portfolio investments.

 It seems that if the value of a company is zero upon filing for bankruptcy, the actual value of its stock should also be zero.
 This is true of the value the day the company declares bankruptcy, but there are speculators who will purchase the stock the next day, for as low as a penny.
 Another reason is that there still may be some residual value in the common stock even after the declaration, thus making it not entirely speculative, though cases in which this has actually occurred are rare.

 There are cases where companies that have filed for bankruptcy have turned their business around and returned to profitability.
 Not very many years ago, the world’s largest automobile manufacturer, General Motors (GM) filed for bankruptcy.

-Well there you go that is probably interesting reading for you about bankrupt stock, so what ever you are looking for now is the time to call us on 01472 232 054
+Well there you go that is probably interesting reading for you, so what ever you are looking for now is the time to call us on 01472 232 054

 If you would like more information on Bankruptcy please visit Step Change , they offer suprb adive, help & support.